Yosuán Crespo

 Yosuan Crespo (born November 24, 1984, in Havana, Cuba) is a Cuban businessman and computer scientist.
 Crespo cofounded EspacioCuba, one of the first Cuban real estate offices after the buying and selling of properties was authorized in November 2011.
-He has developed several software to manage Medical Genetics information and commercial websites.
-He has also been devoted to entrepreneurship, startups development, crypto technology, Web3 projects, blockchains, Artificial Intelligence (AI), business development, search for investors, sale of different products and team leadership.
+He has developed several software to manage Medical Genetics information.

 Early life and education

 Crespo was born in Havana, son of Marta García, accountant and Juan Francisco Crespo, Mechanical Engineer.

 Crespo's passion for computing began when he had his first personal computer while studying in high school, it was a gift from his grandfather Arístides who also inspired him to study English language from an early age.
 He attended V. I. Lenin Exact Sciences Vocational Institute in Havana where earned a Bachelor degree in 2002.
 Later on he graduated with honors in Computer Sciences Engineering at the University of Information Science in 2008.

 To carry out his university dissertation, Crespo developed the website for the Cuban Registry of Mentally Challenged Patients which contained the genetic characteristics of those people, allowing geneticists to manage information and visualize different reports to raise the quality of life and well-being of such patients.